 The Sub-Fund makes use of derivatives to reduce various risks and for efficient portfolio management.
+The Sub-Fund may use credit derivatives (up to 40% of assets).

-Benchmark: The Sub-Fund is actively managed and seeks to outperform the MSCI EMU Small Cap Index.
-The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will invest in issuers not included in the Benchmark.
+Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the Thomson Reuters Convertible Index - Europe Focus Hedged Index (EUR) Index.
+The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
 The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
 The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment team selects equities based on fundamental analysis (bottom-up), constructing a concentrated portfolio that consists of those securities about which the investment team has conviction.
+The investment team chooses securities based on an intrinsic value analysis (bottom-up), then monitors the sensitivity of the portfolio to equity and credit markets according to their market expectations (top-down).
+The investment team actively manages market and risk exposure with the goal of optimising the asymmetric risk/return profile of the fund.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.